constellation-app/constellation/CoreHistogramView/src/au/gov/asd/tac/constellation/views/histogram/docs/histogram-view.md

 The Graph Element Buttons will toggle which graph elements the Histogram View will list.
 Options include Node, Transaction, Edge, and Link.

-NOTE: Edges and Links in CONSTELLATION do not have Attributes.
+NOTE: Edges and Links in Constellation do not have Attributes.

 ## Category Drop Down List